LakshanyaaN/stranger-danger/README.md

 # Stranger Danger

-> A slightly dramatic system that locks your screen when a stranger shows up — because why should they get access *and* a normal experience?
+> A slightly dramatic system that locks your screen when a stranger shows up, because why should they get access *and* a normal experience?

 ---